mrash/afl-cov/README.md

 otherwise be inaccessible, a natural question to ask is whether the patch is effective.
 Code coverage results can help to verify this.

+## Prerequisites
+`afl-cov` requires the following software:

+ * afl-fuzz (or at least a directory created by afl-fuzz from a different system)
+ * python
+ * gcov, lcov, genhtml

 ## Work Flow
 The general workflow for `afl-cov` is: